 The disease shows signs of lumps and cysts on the skin of the fin and is caused by a viral infection.
 The fish can also appear weak and with poorly formed fins.
 It’s possible to avoid the disease by feeding your pet on high quality feeds as well as maintaining clean water in its tank.

 Bettas don’t stop feeding unless you stop offering them food.
-Bettas just like other fish species have small stomachs.
-If they overfeed problems with constipation could follow.
+These fish, just like other fish species, have small stomachs.
+If they overfeed, problems with constipation could follow.
 A constipated fish floats on the water and may die if the overfeeding continues.
-To solve the problem, you should stop feeding your fish for a few days to allow digestion of the already eaten food.
+To help them if they’ve overfed, stop feeding your fish for a few days to allow digestion of the already eaten food.

-Bettas require low attention because they aren’t messy.
-With about 25% of weekly water changes, your fish can have a long healthy life.
+Bettas don’t need much attention because they aren’t messy.
+With a 25% water change each week, your fish can have a long healthy life.
 Filtration media in the Betta fish tanks should be changed every few months.

-Although Bettas don’t require a lot of attention, regular cleaning of the tank is necessary using algae magnets and substrate vacuum cleaners.
-It is very important to make sure temperature remains constant at all times in your fish tank.
-You can monitor this quickly with a thermometer placed inside the tank.
+Although Bettas don’t require a lot of attention, regular tank cleanings are necessary using algae magnets and substrate vacuum cleaners.
+It is very important to make sure the temperature remains constant at all times in your fish tank.
+You can monitor this quickly with a thermometer placed inside their tank.

 Did you know that Bettas’ mouths face upwards?
 It’s the reason that they feed from the surface of the tank.
-The pets should feed on a diet mostly of proteins and fiber for a healthy long life.
+The fish should be fed a diet mostly of proteins and fiber.
 Fish flakes make the best food for Bettas because they combine the necessary nutrients and vitamins in easy to feed flakes.
-They also love eating brine shrimps and dried bloodworms.
-Since Bettas are carnivorous, feed them on foods rich in animal proteins.
+They also love eating brine shrimp and dried bloodworms.
+Bettas are carnivorous and should be fed foods rich in animal proteins.

-No, because a bowl won’t give your pet enough space to swim.
-It’s also worth noting that Bettas do well in warm clean waters which can only be available in an aquarium fitted with heating options.
+No, because a bowl won’t give your fish enough space to swim.
+It’s also worth noting that Bettas do well in warm clean water which requires an aquarium fitted with a heater.

-Just like Goldfish, Bettas will remember their caregivers over time especially those who feed them.
-It’s common for Bettas to seem excited and swim towards the surface of the tank when the owner approaches it.
+Just like Goldfish, Bettas will remember their caregivers over time, especially the ones that feed them.
+It’s common for Bettas to seem excited and swim towards the surface of the tank when their owner approaches it.

 Betta fish pets are picky eaters and can sometimes spit out what they don’t like.
-Spitting mainly occurs if you feed your pet on a certain food and then you decide to change its diet.
-You can also see your fish spit out food especially the pellets as a way of softening it for better digestion.
-If your fish is trying to soften the food, it will eat it again.
+Spitting mainly occurs if you feed your pet on a certain food and then you decide to change their diet.
+You can also see your fish spit their food out, especially the pellets as a way of softening them for easier digestion.
+If your fish is trying to soften their food, they will eat it again.